 Registration of Lease with Land Use Victoria.

-Admin fee of 10% applies as the RMB coordinates this on the Lessee’s behalf unless instructed otherwise.
+Admin fee of 10% applies as the Resort Management coordinates this on the Lessee’s behalf unless instructed otherwise.

 New Lease Application

 New lease applications are assessed on a case by case basis in accordance with the Mt Buller Mt Stirling Resort Management’s Property and Leasing Procedure.

 The Resort Management’s procedure complies with the Victorian Government’s Alpine Leasing Policy Implementation Guidelines.

 The Strategically Identified Site Potential (SISP) determines the maximum lease term bracket possible for